Western Zone Obesity Network · Patient Guide

 Understanding the numbers

-The goal of bariatric surgery is to improve your health, not to reach a specific number on the scale.
-Many patients remain in the “obese” BMI category afterward yet see major gains in health, mobility, energy, and quality of life.
-That is success.
-Health improvements matter more than any number on a scale.
+The goal of bariatric surgery is to improve your health – not to reach a specific number on the scale.
+Many patients will still be in the “obese” category by BMI after surgery.
+But they often have improvements in their health, mobility, function, energy, quality of life, and work productivity.

 Getting Ready

-Preparing for surgery
+Getting ready for surgery

 How to get a referral